 Employees expect their companies to invest in their careers and provide professional growth opportunities.
 Employers expect their workforces to be nimble enough to support rapid changes in the business landscape.

 Active HCM requires executive support and provides the highest returns when done on a continuous basis.
-But it’s worth the effort because only through proper workforce management can companies successfully navigate economic shifts, increase the return on their investments in human capital and achieve desired business results.
+But it’s worth the effort because only through proper workforce management can companies successfully navigate economic shifts, increase the return on their investments in human capital, and achieve desired business results.

-What is Human Capital Management (HCM)?
+What Is Human Capital Management (HCM)?

-Human capital management (HCM) is a set of practices and processes a business may use to acquire, develop and optimize its workforce.
+HCM is a set of practices and processes a business may use to acquire, develop, and optimize its workforce.
 HCM gives HR leaders a framework to help managers and executives align business needs to workforce realities by focusing on increasing the value of each and every employee.

 Administrative support: